JoeSelvik/hdm-service/plan.md

 * should I be using UNIQUE in my tables? does this show up with .schema?
 * INSERT with new, INSERT with existing, vs INSERT OR REPLACE INTO
 * should post.PostedDate be a time.Time instead of string

+# golang
+* optional arguments, like make() length and capacity arguments
+* slice of structs, slice of struct ptrs, slice of interfaces and modifying. compare to python